retaildevcrews/ngsa-asb/spikes/harbor/README.md

 - [X] AAD Integration - Delete any local user (other than admin) then integrate
 - [X] Repository replication from/to other repo
 - [X] Repository proxy
-  - [X] Can harbor act as a proxy to other registries
+  - [X] Can Harbor act as a proxy to other registries
     - Ans: It can
-  - [X] If harbor doesn't have an image, can it pull from a know public registry and deliver
+  - [X] If Harbor doesn't have an image, can it pull from a know public registry and deliver
     - Ans: It can pull from most known repos, given we provide an endpoint with proper Access Keys
 - [X] What happens if scanner finds issue in harbor?
 DevOps flow [Assuming `Prevent vulerable images from running` is selected]
   - When the scanner is running, we can't pull It will show this msg